 “(Journalists) write stories that they think are important, but that’s not what the consumers want,” according to Ashish Soni of the University of Southern California’s Information Technology Program.
 Those journalism organizations that still have a hard time understanding their customers may find it hard to adopt a human-centered approach.
 A number of progressive media projects have undergone facelifts in the past five years in an effort to appeal to a younger demographic.
 This is a part of human-centered design that independent media-makers sometimes ignore because they do not want to look too slick or commercial, at times to their detriment.

 Media-makers cannot understand users by simply embracing new online tools and demographic realities.
 Amy Gahran of the Poynter Institute believes the next game changers could come from cognitive scientists such as Harvard’s Steven Pinker and others.
-Journalists need to “find tools to work the way the brain works and mirror how people interact in the world and with each other, ”she says.
+Journalists need to “find tools to work the way the brain works and mirror how people interact in the world and with each other, ”she said.
 For instance, there is a correlation between memory and emotional impact: The most memorable media content has the greatest emotional impact on its viewers.
 With a better understanding of the mind, journalism organizations could design the next generation of news distribution systems and collaboration platforms.

 Social behavior makes media platforms even more complicated to design.
-James Surowiecki wrote in The Wisdom of Crowds that “The solutions to coordination and cooperation problems are not like the solutions to cognition problems.
+James Surowiecki wrote in The Wisdom of Crowds that, “The solutions to coordination and cooperation problems are not like the solutions to cognition problems.
 They are fuzzier and less definitive…” And, researchers say there is still a long way to go in understanding how to apply offline human behavior to online media.
 To this end, journalists would be served by engaging in the frontiers of such research and learning from it, particularly because their central competency will increasingly be to design and build strong communities.

 Location based mobile